Elizabeth Sara Sheppard

-Elizabeth Sara Sheppard (1830–1862) was a 19th-century British novelist.
+Elizabeth Sara Sheppard (1826 – 13 March 1862) was a 19th-century British novelist.

 Life

-Sheppard was born in 1830 in Blackheath, London.
-Her father, of Jewish descent on his mother's side, was a clergyman of the Church of England.
-He died soon after Sheppard's birth.
+Sheppard was born in 1826 in Blackheath, London.
+Her father, John Sheppard, of Jewish descent on his mother's side, was a clergyman of the Church of England.
 Sheppard taught music in the school that her mother had opened.
 In addition to being a musician, Sheppard was an accomplished linguist in Latin, Greek, Hebrew, French, and German.
 She died on 13 March 1862 in Brixton, London.